Todros Geller

-Todros Geller (Yiddish: טודרוס געלער; July 1, 1889 - February 23, 1949) was a Jewish American artist and teacher best known as a master printmaker and a leading artist among Chicago's art community.
+Todros Geller (טודרוס געלער; July 1, 1889 - February 23, 1949) was a Jewish American artist and teacher best known as a master printmaker and a leading artist among Chicago's art community.

 Early life and education

-Geller was born in Vinnytsia, Russian Empire (now Ukraine) in 1889.
+Geller was born on July 1, 1889, in Vinnytsia, Russian Empire (now Ukraine) in 1889.
 He studied art in Odessa and continued his studies after moving to Montreal in 1906 where he immigrated to Canada.
 He married and moved to Chicago in 1918, where he studied at the School of the Art Institute of Chicago until 1923.

 Career

 Geller produced paintings, woodcuts, woodcarvings, and etchings.
 His work focused on Jewish tradition, often including moralistic themes and social commentary, shtetl, ghetto life, and the intersection of Jewish tradition with modern-day Chicago.
 He regarded art as a tool for social reform and he spent a large part of his career teaching art.
 His work was commissioned for stained glass windows, bookplates, community centers and Yiddish and English books.
 He was regarded as a leader in the field of synagogue and religious art.
 He designed stained glass windows for synagogues in Omaha, Fort Worth, Dayton, Stamford, and Chicago Heights.
 Over the course of his career he illustrated more than 40 books.